Staff Education and Development Certificate Programs

 Formerly Human Resource Management Certificate: This certificate program was developed in accordance with the University of California's Guidelines for Supervisors (PDF).
 It focuses on essential supervisory competencies such as leadership, communication, planning, goal setting, problem solving, decision making, and performance management in a university setting.
 Supervisors can also complete a specialization in labor relations.

-- Required courses: This certificate program comprises 9 required courses and 1 elective course.
+- Required courses: This certificate program comprises 7 required courses, 1 required curriculum, and 1 elective course.
 Required courses are:

 - Elective courses: To complete the certificate, you must also take one of these elective courses:

 - Labor Relations Specialization: To complement the Supervision Certificate program, you can complete the Labor Relations Specialization if you are officially designated as "supervisor" by your department in accordance with Human Resources Department requirements.
 This specialization provides information and resources to carry out supervisory responsibilities within the guidelines of the Higher Education Employer-Employee Relations Act (HEERA).
-The 2 required courses are:
+The required course:

-- Request your certificate: After completing the required coursework, request your certificate by sending a list of the courses you have taken (with dates of completion) to Staff Education and Development, Mail Code 0922 or via e-mail.
+- Request your certificate: After completing the required coursework, request your certificate by sending a list of the courses you have taken (with dates of completion) to Staff Education & Development, Mail Code 0922 or via e-mail.
 A copy may be placed in your employee file as a permanent record of your attendance in staff development activities.
-You can review your training history at Enrollment Central or Blink MyTraining.
+You can review your training history at UC Learning Center or Blink MyTraining.

 - Note: The certificate indicates that you have completed the program, and it may be useful documentation when you are applying for a job.
 As in all cases, decisions about reclassification and hiring are at the discretion of the appropriate authorities according to university policies and practices.

-- Request your certificate: After completing the required coursework, request your certificate by sending a list of the courses you have taken (with dates of completion) to Staff Education and Development, Mail Code 0922 or via e-mail.
+- Request your certificate: After completing the courses, obtain your certificate by submitting a list of courses taken (with dates) to Staff Education & Development, Mail Code 0922 or via e-mail.
 A copy may be placed in your employee file as a permanent record of your attendance in staff development activities.
-You can review your training history at Enrollment Central or Blink MyTraining.
+You can review your training history at UC Learning Center or Blink MyTraining.

 - Note: The certificate indicates that you have completed the program, and it may be useful documentation when you are applying for a job.
 As in all cases, decisions about reclassification and hiring are at the discretion of the appropriate authorities according to university policies and practices.